repsac/invert_binary_tree/README.md

 `[1, 3, 2, 7, 6, 5, 4]`

 Full binary trees are very predictable as the index range multiplies by 2 at each scope.

+Normally, classes and recursion is preferred for performance and scalability.
+This isn't meant to be a scalable solution, just an experiment to see what is possible.